just-the-docs/just-the-docs/cityjsonl/jsonl.md

 {"type":"CityJSONFeature","id":"c","CityObjects":{...},"vertices":[...]}
 ```

-## cjio can read and write CityJSONL
+## Reading and writing CityJSONL with cjio

-Starting from v0.8, cjio allows us to read/write from stdin/stdout (standard input/output streams), and it can use [CityJSONL (text sequences with CityJSONFeatures)](https://www.cityjson.org/specs/#text-sequences-and-streaming-with-cityjsonfeature).
+The software [cjio](https://github.com/cityjson/cjio) allows us to read and write CityJSONL from stdin/stdout (standard input/output streams).

 We can create a CityJSONL stream (with the first line containing the metadata) this way: